-- 1. Or higher te reo papers if you meet the requirements for Recognition of Prior Learning. - 2.
-Electives are non-compulsory papers that help you broaden your learning.
-A minor is another subject area you can specialise in, but it is smaller than a major.
+1. Electives are non-compulsory papers that help you broaden your learning.
+A minor is another subject area you can specialise in, but it's smaller than a major.
 A minor consists of at least 60 points in a single subject area.
 Please discuss your choice of elective or minor papers with the faculty registrar.